Introduction / History

 Although the Kissi have access to the New Testament, only a few have become Christians.
 Additional efforts are needed to reach the hearts of these people with the love of Christ.
 Above all, prayer must be made on their behalf in order to break down the strongholds that are keeping them bound.

-* Pray that God will grant wisdom and favor to the missions agencies that are focusing on the Kissi.
+Pray that God will grant wisdom and favor to missions agencies focusing on the Kissi.

-* Pray that God will give the Kissi believers boldness to share Christ with their own people.
+Pray that God will give Kissi believers boldness to share Christ with their own people.